How much do you KNOW about ABORTION?

 If you are faced with an unplanned pregnancy, you may find yourself considering abortion.
 Yet before you enter an abortion clinic, you should be prepared with the facts.

 Educate yourself and weigh all the PRO’S and CON’S of each possibility.
 Take the time to research and visit us FIRST.
 Hope Pregnancy Center doesn’t offer abortion, but we know that education is powerful.
 Make an informed choice.
-Take a moment, pause and think, you DO NOT have to make a rushed decision.
+Take a moment to pause and think; you DO NOT have to make a rushed decision.

 Once completed, abortion is final and YOU are the one who has to live with your choice.

 3 reasons you should visit Hope Pregnancy Center FIRST:

 - Confirm your Pregnancy – You need to know you are actually pregnant.
 If you aren’t pregnant, there’s no need for an abortion.
 We offer free testing and time to listen to your story.
 Once you meet us you’ll see we have many resources available to you.

 - Get an Ultrasound – After a positive pregnancy test, we will typically offer you a free ultrasound with us.
 It will help determine if your pregnancy is viable, meaning it is in the uterus and a heartbeat is present.
 A non viable outcome may indicate that you are prepared to naturally miscarry or it’s a tubal pregnancy.
 Many pregnancies end in miscarriage and so paying for an abortion may not be necessary.
 If you have a tubal pregnancy you may need medical attention immediately.